-Tagged with Animal Living Room, archives, art, camel, Correspondence, drawing, Francis Newbery, Glasgow School of Art, Glasgow School of Art Archives and Collections, GSA, Letters, Mackintosh Building, pinterest, Rosie O'Grady, Zoo
+Tagged with Animal Living Room, Archive Anecdotes, archives, art, camel, Correspondence, drawing, Francis Newbery, Glasgow School of Art, Glasgow School of Art Archives and Collections, GSA, Letters, Mackintosh Building, pinterest, Rosie O'Grady, Zoo

 Archives can be amazing places where not only objects and records are stored, but where stories can be re-discovered and re-used.
 The GSA Archives and Collections is no exception, and amongst our many, many records are some truly amazing and quite surprising stories.
 One of the most entertaining of these, is that of the ‘Living Animal’ room in the Mackintosh Building.

 When the Mackintosh Building first opened the basement floor housed a room for live animals (noted on the plan below as the ‘Living Animal’ room) where GSA students could come and draw these live subjects.

 You would not be blamed for thinking that any animals brought into the School would probably be of the smaller, more manageable variety such as rabbits, ducks, chickens, goats and it is certainly true that these animals were used as models.
 However these were not the only type of animals presented within the Living Animal Room, there were far more exotic and very much larger animals that did at one point venture into the halls of the Mackintosh Building.
 We know from our correspondence records that along with smaller mammals, a horse, a camel and potentially an elephant all made their way into the building for students to study during the Directorship of Francis H. Newbery.

 Indeed a letter in our correspondence from the Director to Professor G. Baldwin Brown exclaims the great benefit of the study of the animal world: